 - Courses in the Pharmacy Technician program are offered in either the on-campus (at Eastview), hybrid (combination of live and distance learning [DIL]), or online (i.e., distance learning [DIL]) format.

-- The on-campus courses in the Pharmacy Technician certificate plan are offered in a block schedule option.
+- The on-campus courses in the Pharmacy Technician certificate plan are generally offered in a block schedule plan.
 This gives students the predictability of having all of their classes during the same time period.
-All courses in the block will be taught during the Monday through Thursday 9 a.m. – 1:40 p.m. time frame.
-The block schedule option is designed to be completed in two semesters so that students can quickly earn their certificate and begin working as a pharmacy technician.
-The block schedule is designed so that students can continue to work or take care of family while they complete their education.
+All courses in the block are taught during the Monday through Thursday 9 a.m. – 1:40 p.m. time frame.

 - The program may be completed for college credit (recommended) or for Continuing Education.

 - Certificate students are encouraged to consider advancing their education and potential for career growth by obtaining the AAS degree in the Pharmacy Technician Program.

 - Upon earning their national Pharmacy Technician Certification through the Pharmacy Technician Certification Board (PTCB), program graduates may be eligible to earn advanced specialty certifications, or complete mandatory continuing pharmacy education activities through our ACPE Accredited Continuing Pharmacy Education Providership.
 Contact the Pharmacy Technician Program department chair for details.

 A TEAS Exam score is required to apply to the following programs: Dental Hygiene, Occupational Therapy Assistant, Radiology, and Vocational Nursing.

 If you are not applying to one of the programs above, then you are not required to take the TEAS Exam at this time.
 Please refer to the Application Process page for your program to see all application requirements.Read more

 Online Application Submission Process